Inside Semenyo's big money move: Why Arsenal lost Ghanaian forward to Man City

 - The 26-year-old has wasted no time making his mark, playing a key role as City compete on four fronts this season

-- Interestingly, fresh details reveal there was a twist in the transfer saga, with the forward reportedly close to joining Arsenal before sealing his switch to the Sky Blues
+- Fresh details reveal there was a twist in the transfer saga, with the forward reportedly close to joining Arsenal before sealing his switch to the Sky Blues

 Antoine Semenyo is lighting up Manchester City’s attack, but the Ghana forward could easily have been wearing Arsenal colours this season.